 QCoast2100 - coastal hazards adaptation program

-The QCoast2100 program provides guidance to assist local government in preparing and implementing a CHAS.
-A Minimum Standards guideline outlines a systematic and consistent approach to investigating, analysing and understanding coastal hazard impacts.
+The QCoast2100 Program provides guidance and support to assist councils in preparing and implementing a CHAS.
+The Minimum Standards and Guideline outlines a systematic and consistent approach to investigating, analysing and understanding coastal hazard impacts.
 The QCoast2100 Program will be finalised in September 2021 with most councils having completed their CHAS.

-For more information about QCoast2100 and details about how to apply for funding please visit the QCoast2100 website.
+For more information about QCoast2100 please visit the QCoast2100 website.